My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Alaska Wildlife Conservation Center – A facility where many species of native Alaskan animals live permanently or in rehabilitation.
 This gives you a good chance to see some animals you may have missed while traveling.

-Both of these activities will take a few hours, so you could do one in the morning and another in the afternoon at your leisure.
+Both of these activities will take a few hours, so you probably only have time for one unless you skip the Nordic Spa in the morning.

 - Stay a second night at your Girdwood accommodation.

 Wake up on your final day of this Alaska itinerary.
 It’s an easy day: all you need to do is get back to Anchorage from Girdwood (~60 minutes driving).
 Along the way, you could stop and do the following:

 - Go for a short hike at McHugh Creek, a day-use hiking area.

 - Walk along the boardwalk at Potter Marsh, a huge wetland where you can still occasionally spot a moose.

 - Go for a hike up Flattop, one of Anchorage’s popular hiking mountains near the city.

 - Watch airplanes land at Earthquake Park near the Anchorage airport.

 - If you’re flying out on a Saturday or Sunday, attend the Anchorage Market at the Dimond Center Mall.
 It’s a great place to stock up on any last souvenirs!